 2. Health reasons for neutering

 According to research, mammary tumours are the highest diagnosed cancers in female labradors.
 Also, female labs are prone to other diseases such as ovarian and uterine cancers.
-Many unspayed labs are being affected with uterine infections such as pyometra which can be fatal to your dog.
+Many unspayed labs are being affected with uterine infections such as pyometra which can be fatal.

 A spayed dog can avoid ovarian, uterine cancers and serious infections like pyometra.
-Spayed dogs also have a lesser risk of developing mammary cancers.
+Studies suggest that spayed dogs also have a lesser risk of developing mammary cancers.

-Many older labs are at a risk of developing testicular cancer.
-Many labs develop this cancer when they cross an age of 9 or 10 years.
-Neutering your lab eliminates this risk as the testicles are completely removed.
+Many older Labs are at risk of developing testicular cancer.
+Many Labs develop this cancer when they cross the age of 9 or 10 years.
+Neutering your Lab eliminates this risk as the testicles are completely removed.

 3. Behavioural reasons (in case of male labrador)